bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * reindexwallet - force a rebuild of the indexed index {address: account}

 * rescan - Scan whole blockchain for all accounts, addresses and updates all balances.

+* getbalancebyaddress  -  (bismuth address) (minconf=1)  -  Returns the total balance of the given address, with minconf confirmations.
+  Does NOT includes transactions or fees from mempool.
+Minimum minconf value is 1.

 ## Working on